Release notes | Urbi Pro | Urbi Documentation

 • Now you can manage layers only within a dashboard.

-• Enabled creating widgets on dashboards with different types of graphs for visualizing data samples.
+• Enabled creating widgets on dashboards with different types of charts for visualizing data samples.

 • Updated the structure of primary tabs in the left-hand menu: the Layers tab is deleted, and the Dashboards tab is available.